 It’s extremely important to discard any excess water in the saucer and not to let your plant sit in any standing water.
 Money Trees don’t like “wet feet,” which will cause the roots to rot and lead to the eventual death of the plant.
 Yellow and browning leaves are the first sign that root rot may be occurring.

 Your Money Tree will grow best when placed in bright indirect sunlight, but it will tolerate medium light.
-When exposed to direct sunlight for too long, the foliage will burn.
-Your Money Tree can adapt to low light areas, their growth may slow.
-If placed in very low light, yellow leaves may develop.
+When exposed to direct sunlight for too long, the foliage will burn, so be sure to avoid placing your Money Tree in direct sun.

 Scale, mealybugs, and spider mites occur frequently in indoor conditions.
 If not killed early on, these small pests proliferate and move all along frond parts into nooks and crannies.
-The piercing mouths of the insects exhaust your plant and accelerate yellowing, especially if your Money Tree is already unhealthy from poor lighting, a nutrient deficiency or improper soil moisture.
+The piercing mouths of the insects exhaust your plant and accelerate yellowing, especially if your Money Tree is already unhealthy from poor lighting, a nutrient deficiency, or improper soil moisture.